microsoft/Mastering-the-Marketplace/docs/saas/tech-topics.md

 - 00:35 - [About private plans](https://www.youtube.com/watch?v=67E7LPL_aic&t=35s)
 - 03:02 - [Creating a private SaaS plan](https://www.youtube.com/watch?v=67E7LPL_aic&t=182s)
 - 07:11 - [Summary](https://www.youtube.com/watch?v=67E7LPL_aic&t=431s)

+## Microsoft Entra ID configuration for your SaaS offer

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196262">Video</a> | [PDF](./pdfs/05-Azure-AD-Application-Registrations%20-%20v3.pdf)

+In this module we look at a generic topic, application registrations for Entra ID.
+We’ll need this knowledge in upcoming modules.
+Application registrations give us a mechanism to authenticate to Entra ID, which is a requirement of the SaaS offer’s landing page, if you recall.

+This video should help you get a jump start on configuring application registrations for the apps we’ll be building in the next few modules.

+- <a target="_blank" href="https://www.youtube.com/watch?v=DMK1BslBKvU&t=0s">00:00 – Overview</a>
+- <a target="_blank" href="https://www.youtube.com/watch?v=DMK1BslBKvU&t=100s">01:40 – Application Registrations in Microsoft Entra ID</a>
+- <a target="_blank" href="https://www.youtube.com/watch?v=DMK1BslBKvU&t=320s">05:20 – Single- vs. multi-tenant</a>
+- <a target="_blank" href="https://www.youtube.com/watch?v=DMK1BslBKvU&t=659s">10:59 – User consent and scopes</a>
+- <a target="_blank" href="https://www.youtube.com/watch?v=DMK1BslBKvU&t=908s">15:08 – A sample solution architecture</a>
+- <a target="_blank" href="https://www.youtube.com/watch?v=DMK1BslBKvU&t=1063s">17:43 - Summary</a>

 ## Using the SaaS Offer Fulfillment API